Polychart/polychart2/README.md

 Testing
 -------
 When developing locally, note that your browser may enforce strict permissions for reading files out of the local file system.
-Thus to run the examples that fetches data from the backend, run Python's built-in web server:
+Additionally for testing backend data processing functionalities, server database querying functionalities are used.
+For those examples, a tornado server and a sqlite3 database is included.
+To run the server run:

 ```
-python -m SimpleHTTPServer 8888
+python server.py
 ```

 Once this is running, go to http://localhost:8888/.